-B. If a student believes there is a discrepancy between the instructor’s exaction of a penalty for unsatisfactory class attendance and the stated policy, or that there is an extenuating circumstance that may affect the instructor’s decision, then he or she should first make a request to the instructor.
+B. If a student believes there is a discrepancy between the instructor’s exaction of a penalty for unsatisfactory class attendance and the stated regulation, or that there is an extenuating circumstance that may affect the instructor’s decision, then he or she should first make a request to the instructor.
 If desired, the student may further appeal to the Dean of the Art School or Academic Program, and finally to the Provost.

 V. Revision History